MTI TEK

 • Advanced Techniques

-• LLM-guided chunking: Use language models to identify optimal split points.
+• LLM-guided chunking: Uses language models to identify optimal split points based on semantic coherence and topic boundaries.
+More accurate but resource-intensive.

 Install the required modules: